-Due to confidentiality concerns and restrictions, the variables HGTFT42, HGTIN42, WGTLB42 and WGTOZ42, which were included on the Full-Year 2000 file, will not be included on the Full-Year 2001 file.
+Due to confidentiality concerns and restrictions, the variables HGTFT42, HGTIN42, WGTLB42 and WGTOZ42, will not be included on the Full-Year 2002 file.
 Instead, a Body Mass Index (BMI) variable, CHBMIX42, was calculated for children 3-17 years old.
 All children age 2 and under were given a "-1 Inapplicable" code for the variable CHBMIX42.
-This variable is included in the 2001 file and on the above list.
+CHBMIX42 is included in the 2002 file and on the above list.
 Please note: analysts can have access to the height and weight variables and/or construct a BMI variable of their own through the MEPS Data Center.
-To access information on the MEPS Data Center including an application, please go to the following web address: http://meps.ahrq.gov/ spent any time alone with the child (12-17)
+To access information on the MEPS Data Center including an application, please go to the following web address: http://meps.ahrq.gov/